n-elloco/django-active-users/README.rst

 Settings
 --------

-``ACTIVE_USERS_KEY_EXPIRE`` - Time of key expire (interval after the last request during which the visitor is considered active) in seconds.
+``ACTIVE_USERS_KEY_EXPIRE`` - Time of key expire (interval after the last request during which the visitor is considered as active) in seconds.
 Default is 20.

 ``ACTIVE_USERS_EXCLUDE_URL_PATTERNS`` - List of regular expressions for excluded URLs.
 If they are matched, the visitor (and pageview) key will not be create.